pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 ![](https://cdn-images-1.medium.com/max/800/1*0wxC57JISeSG-smadvc1eQ.png)

-During these post exploitation activities, the the attacker’s connection to the machine can be severed, and to regain access, the attacker might need to repeat the exploitation step.
+During these post exploitation activities, the attacker’s connection to the machine can be severed, and to regain access, the attacker might need to repeat the exploitation step.

 Redoing the exploitation might be difficult depending on the attacker vector: